Vorarephilia

-Vorarephilia (often shortened to vore) is a paraphilia characterized by the erotic desire to be consumed by, or to personally consume, another person or creature, or an erotic attraction to the process of eating in general practice.
-Soft vore fantasies are separated from sexual fantasies of cannibalism, also referred to as "hard vore", because the soft vore victim is normally swallowed alive and whole.
+Vorarephilia (often shortened to vore) is a paraphilia characterized by the erotic desire to be consumed by, or to personally consume, another person or creature.
+Vorarephilia can involve "soft" vore fantasies in which the victim is swallowed alive and whole, or sexual fantasies of cannibalism, also referred to as "hard" vore.
 The word vorarephilia is derived from the Latin vorare (to "swallow" or "devour"), and Ancient Greek φιλία (philía, "love").

 Content

 Usually, vorarephilic fantasies involve a consumer (usually referred to as predator or pred for short) ingesting one or multiple victims (sometimes called prey) in some way.
-Since vorarephilic fantasies cannot be acted out in reality without injuring or killing someone, they are often expressed in stories or drawings as well as sexual roleplay.
+Since vorarephilic fantasies cannot be acted out in reality without injuring or killing someone, or are simply physically or physiologically impossible, they are often expressed in stories or drawings as well as sexual roleplay.

-Vore is most often enjoyed through pictures, stories, videos, and video games, and it can appear in mainstream media.
+Vore is most often enjoyed through pictures, stories, videos, and video games, and similar themes can appear in mainstream media.
 Expressions can involve humans, animals, dragons, giant snakes, and other creatures, real or fictional.
 In some cases, vorarephilia may be described as a variation of macrophilia and may combine with other paraphilias.
-Apart from macrophilia, vore fantasies often have themes of BDSM, microphilia, pregnancy fetishism, anthropomorphized animals, and sexual cannibalism.
+Apart from macrophilia, vore fantasies often have themes of BDSM, microphilia, pregnancy fetishism, and sexual cannibalism.

 Most vorarephiles are not overly interested in sadomasochism; instead, they may get their pleasure from the psychological aspects, such as the total annihilation of identity.
 This does not necessarily indicate suicidal tendencies but is more often linked to general fantasies of escapism and solitude.